List of Aria episodes

-Episodes

 Aria the Animation (season 1)

 The first season of Aria consisted of 13 episodes broadcast on TV Tokyo Network stations from 6 October 2005 to 29 December 2005.
 The opening theme is "Undine" (ウンディーネ) by Yui Makino and the ending theme is "Rainbow" by Round Table feat.
 Nino.
 The logo for this season is colored deep blue.
 The episodes were released in Japan on six DVDs between 25 January 2006 and 23 June 2006.
 A DVD season box set was released on 25 March 2009.

 In North America, a DVD box set of English subtitled episodes was released on 30 September 2008 by The Right Stuf International under its Nozomi Entertainment imprint.
 In Taiwan, the series was released by Muse Communications in six DVDs subtitled in Chinese.
 In Korea, dubbed episodes were broadcast in 2006 by Animax, where it was the 6th most popular animated show broadcast that year.
 In Italy, the series is licensed by Yamato Video and dubbed episodes were broadcast on the RAI satellite channel SmashGirls starting 20 June 2009.